-British Literature The primary focus in senior English is on British and European literature from its beginnings to the present, on some selections of world literature, on composition, and on vocabulary.
+British Literature (English 12) The primary focus in senior English is on British and European literature from its beginnings to the present, on some selections of world literature, on composition, and on vocabulary.
 Throughout the course of the year students will read novels, short stories, poems, essays, and plays.
 They will write about them and will use them as examples for creative writing.
 A research project is required.
-A program of SAT based vocabulary study is also included as part of the course.
-Textbook: Holt Elements of Literature Sixth Course & Various Literature Sets AP Literature Honors This AP English course is designed to be both demanding and stimulating.
+A SAT-based vocabulary study is also included as part of the course.
+Prerequisites: None.
+Length: 1 Year (1 Credit) Textbook: Holt Elements of Literature Sixth Course & Various Literature Sets AP Literature Honors This AP English course is designed to be both demanding and stimulating.
 The course includes samples of American and European literature as well as literature from other cultures.
 All genres are included in the curriculum.
 Writing will include personal and analytical responses to literature and will emphasize critical thinking skills.
 A research project is required.
 A program of advanced vocabulary study is also included as part of the course.
-Prerequisite: A/B avg in American Literature, English 10, or Pre-AP English 10 Textbook: The Bedford Introduction to Literature, Bedford St. Martins & Various Literature Sets Dual enrollment AP Language & Composition Honors AP Language is a rhetorical review of the nine methods of development for the purposes of both evaluating and writing arguments.
+Prerequisites: A/B avg in American Literature, English 10, or Pre-AP English 10.
+Length: 1 Year (1 Credit) Textbook: The Bedford Introduction to Literature, Bedford St. Martins & Various Dual enrollment AP Language & Composition Honors AP Language is a rhetorical review of the nine methods of development for the purposes of both evaluating and writing arguments.
 All genres are included in the curriculum.
 Writing will include personal and analytical responses to literature and will emphasize critical thinking skills.
 A research project is required.
 A program of advanced vocabulary study is also included as part of the course.
-Prerequisite: A/B avg in American Literature, English 10, or Pre-AP English 10 Textbook: The Compact Reader, Bedford St. Martins & 50 Essays, Bedford St. Martins & Various Literature Sets Dual enrollment
+Prerequisites: A/B avg in American Literature, English 10, or Pre-AP English 10.
+Length: 1 Year (1 Credit) Textbook: The Compact Reader, Bedford St. Martins & 50 Essays, Bedford St. Martins & Various Literature Sets Dual enrollment